SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/introduction/crmscript-usage.md

 ---
 title: What can I do with CRMScript?
+uid: crmscript_uc
+SortOrder: 20
 ---

-## Customize your own workflows and automation
+## Customize your workflows and automation

 Scripts are a great way of automating processes in smart ways.
-For example,you can use CRMScript to improve your B2C customer service processes.
+For example, you can use CRMScript to improve your B2C customer service processes.

 ## Validate input